 - A photo ID along with an original, digital form, or copy of a utility bill with a West Campus address

-- Other forms of identification deemed reasonable by the Neighborhood Council
+- Other forms of identification deemed reasonable by the Executive Board.

-- Membership shall be open to all residents, property owners and businesses with a physical mailing address within the boundaries of the association or within 300 feet of the boundaries, as described herein.
-Exceptions shall be made by a majority vote by the Council.
+- Voting Membership shall be open to all residents, university students, property owners and businesses with a physical mailing address within the boundaries of the association or within 300 feet of the boundaries, as described herein.
+Exceptions shall be made by a majority vote by the Executive Board.

 - A Voting Member shall be a person or business that has established membership in the association.
 Each person over the age of 17, business within the neighborhood, and non-resident property shall be entitled to one vote.
 Businesses within the boundaries of West Campus are eligible for one representative vote.
 Businesses or non-resident property owners that own multiple businesses or properties are eligible for one vote.

 - Charging of dues or membership fees shall not be made; however, voluntary contributions will be accepted and fundraising may be authorized by the Executive Board.